 - a.
 The Office of Student Conduct will be responsible for retaining all records of reported cases of academic misconduct.
 Upon receipt of the Academic Misconduct Report, the Office of Student Conduct will review the case to determine if (a) the Student has any previously reported cases of academic misconduct, and/or (b) if the Instructor recommends any disciplinary sanction.
-The Office of Student Conduct will determine if a Faculty Hearing Board shall be convened (per item 5a) and the Director or his/her representative will preside over such hearings. - b.
+The Office of Student Conduct will determine if the matter can be disposed of administratively by mutual consent of the Accused Student and the Instructor or if a Faculty Hearing Board shall be convened (per item 5a) and the Director or his/her representative will preside over such hearings. - b.
 The Office of Student Conduct will notify students if they are required to attend an Academic Integrity Workshop and will keep records of their completion.
 The Office of Student Conduct will inform the Instructor if the Student has any prior incidents of academic misconduct and will notify the Instructor of any further disciplinary action taken.